buzzingpixel/executive-ee/docs/custom-routing.md

 ## Calling the custom method

 When preparing the class to run, Executive will first try to get the class from the [Dependency Injector](dependency-injection.md).
 This way, you can have fully dependency injected and unit tested code.
-If you have not defined the class in the dependency injector config, Executive will fall back to trying to new up the class.
+If for some reason the class can't be retrieved from the DI, Executive will fall back to trying to new up the class.

 ### Routing Model